 Summary of the Day 6

 - Started toward Annapurna Base Camp (ABC) from Macchupucchare Base Camp early in the morning – before the sun rises

-- I left my backpack in Shankar Guest House, and was only carrying my bottle of water along with camera, it was an excellent decision
+- I left my backpack in Shankar Guest House and was only carrying my bottle of water along with the camera.
+It was an excellent decision.

 - I arrived at the Annapurna Base Camp (ABC) in about 90 minutes